 Save your form

 Toggling between the 'Layout' and 'Theme' tabs requires a save to ensure the system remembers your changes.
 You can also save your form at any time by clicking 'Save and publish' in the top right.
-Whenever you save, any changes to your form will go live straight away and, if your form is already embedded on your website or Facebook page, subscribers will be able to see the changes.
+Whenever you save, any changes to your form will go live straight away and, if your form is already embedded on your website, subscribers will be able to see the changes.

 Promote your form